liuzhousi/FPGC4/README.md

 There are some slight changes between the code in the Verilog folder and the code in the Quartus folder.
 For example, the Verilog folder contains simulation files for the SPI flash and SDRAM memory.
 The Quartus project is on the top level slightly modified to work on an actual FPGA.
 This also includes the use of PLLs for creating clocks.

 ## Programmer
 The Programmer folder contains all files related to programming the SPI flash.
-To do this, I use an Arduino (In my case an Teensy++ 2.0) and the code from https://github.com/nfd/spi-flash-programmer (Credits to Nicholas FitzRoy-Dale).
+To do this, I use an Arduino (In my case an Teensy 2.0) and the code from https://github.com/nfd/spi-flash-programmer (Credits to Nicholas FitzRoy-Dale).

-TODO move arduino code to folder

 The compileROM.sh script converts the code.list file, the file with machine instructions, to the code.bin file.
-The file size will be a multiple of 1024 bytes, because the SPI flash programmer expects a file of this size.
-Then, the flash.sh file (which wil need to be updated!) uses the SPI flash programmer client Python file to program the code.bin file to the SPI flash chip using the Arduino.
+The file size will be a multiple of 4096 bytes, because the SPI flash programmer expects a file of this size.
+Then, the flash.sh file uses the SPI flash programmer client Python file to program the code.bin file to the SPI flash chip using the Arduino.

-TODO add more information about the functionality of the flash.sh file when it is done.
+TODO add more information about the functionality of the flash.sh file.

 ## About the Project
 ### Structure of project files